unmtransinfo/ProteinGraphML/README.md

 To generate metapath features from the KG, use `GenTrainingAndTestFeatures.py`.
-From the KG and hard coded metapath patterns, plus the positively labeled proteins in the training set, feature vectors are generated for all training cases and optionally test cases.
-Normally, any human proteins not in the labeled training set will be in the test set.
+From the KG and hard coded metapath patterns, plus the positively labeled proteins in the training set, feature vectors are generated for all training cases and optionally predict cases.
+Normally, any human proteins not in the labeled training set will be in the predict set.
 Metapath-based features must be generated for each model (unlike static features), since how metapath semantic patterns match the KG depends on the query disease.